khangpn/bgp_simulator/README.md

 While the simulation is running, we can directly edit routing_tables.csv to change priority value of a path to see the routing decision changed.
 The node should be restarted (cancel the script and start again) for the changes in routing_table.csv get effected.

 Editting demo_configs to change as_name can make the current node to send client message to another node.
 This does NOT need to be restarted.

+## Demonstration
+`demo.zip` contains the demonstration in the presentation.
+It contains 10 nodes.
+You can open it and start all nodes on to see the demo.